AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/IsDefinedAttribute.md

 XmlSchemaManager.IsDefinedAttribute Method
 ==========================================
-AutomationML 2.1 APIDetermines, if the Attribute with the provided is defined for this element
+Determines, if the Attribute with the provided is defined for this element

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)